henrikenquist/aces-up/README.md

 The command line user interface in `project.py` is intended to showcase the various features of the software.
 Not all features are available in every game option, e.g. game and strategy print-outs are disabled in options 2 and 3 in order to avoid *"console clutter"* ™.

 With `project.py` you can:
-- run a single game or a batch of games
+- run a single game, a batch of games, or a session of batches \*
-- use new deck(s) or deck(s) from a previously won game(s) \*
+- use new deck(s) or deck(s) from a previously won game(s) \*\*
 - use one strategy (default or custom) or many auto-generated strategies
-- show statistics of won games (from batch runs only)
+- edit the default settings of the flags described in this document
+- display batch information
+- display a table of strategy odds

+\* All batches within a session use the same settings and number of new decks (or the same deck_ids, if chosen from database).

-\* You need to know the deck_id(s) for this feature.
+\*\* You need to know the deck_id(s) for this feature.

-Only batch wins are stored in the database (game option 3).
+Only won games from game option 3 (batch) are stored in the database.

-The estimated runtime for a batch is calculated from the runtime of won games from previous batches (see `database.py`).
-For fewer than 10 stored games, it is a simple average.
-For more games, linear regression is used.
-So, the more games you have won (i.e. stored in your database), the more precise the estimate will be.
+The estimated runtime for a batch is calculated from the runtime of won games from previous batches.
+If the database is empty, it is set to 2 ms per game (yeah, I'm running on a laptop).
+For fewer than 10 stored batches, it's the mean of the batch average runtimes.
+For more stored batches, linear regression is used.
+So, the more batches you run with winning games, the more precise the estimate will be.

 #### User input

 In trouble?
+Slippery keyboard or "fat fingers"?
 [Don't panic!](https://en.wikipedia.org/wiki/The_Hitchhiker%27s_Guide_to_the_Galaxy_(fictional)).
-Instead, input one of these: "c", "e", "n", "q", "cancel", "exit", "no", "quit"
+Instead, input one of these: "c", "e", "q", "cancel", "exit", "quit"

 If you panic, press `Ctrl+C` or `Ctrl+Z` depending on OS.